mmshahria/GlassboardTech-API-Reference/Companies/PATCH Update a Company.md

-Create a company object in the database.
-Supply the `key:value` pairs that are necessary for describing a company.
-Data in the request body should follow the JSON data formatting.
+Partially update existing company records of a company resource to the current user's data source based on the supplied `key: value` pairs in the JSON format.
+Supply the unique `companyId` in the path parameter to execute a partial update operation to a specific company for the current user.

+> PATCH is a method of modifying resources where the client sends partial data that is to be updated without modifying the entire data.

 # Parameters